IlhanDuale/Module-1-challenge/README.md

 # Horiseon Webpage

 # Description
-The purpose of this project was to make changes to the existing webpage, what I have learnt was how to add semantic html elements follwing a structured styling and positioning.
+The purpose of this project was to make changes to the existing marketing agency webpage, what I have learnt was how to add semantic html elements follwing a structured styling and positioning.
 I have added heading elements that fall in sequential order and also image and icon elements using alt attributes.
 From this challenge I have understood that using semantic HTML code allows for easier readable code and greater accessibility.

 ## Installation